citp/privacy-policy-historical/s/sw/swi/swik.net.md

-> *The following text is extracted and transformed from the swik.net privacy policy that was archived on 2006-10-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061013141909id_/http%3A//swik.net/%3Fprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the swik.net privacy policy that was archived on 2007-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070626193828id_/http%3A//swik.net/%3Fprivacy) for the most accurate reproduction.*

-# SWiK Privacy Policy - SWiK
+# Privacy Policy - SWiK

 At SourceLabs, Inc., we respect your right to privacy and we understand that visitors to our home page [http://www.sourcelabs.com](http://www.sourcelabs.com/) or to our Swik web site at [http://swik.net](http://swik.net/) need to control the uses of their personal information.
 Our SourceLabs site allows individuals to learn about our company and product and services offerings.
 Our Swik site provides a wide range of interactive services and offerings.
 The privacy policy below describes the measures taken by us to protect your privacy in connection with your use of our web sites.